A hammock stand needs a hammock to complete itself, and we've got just the thing—a DIY hammock tutorial.

 Step 10: Add Eye Bolts

 The hammock will hang from eye bolts.
 To add these, measure 6 3/4” down from the top of the posts and make a mark at the center.
 Drill all the way through with a 3/8" drill bit.
 On the outside of the posts, drill back through with a 1” spade bit, creating a shallow hole.
 This will create a pocket for the end of the bolt.
+For the best life, you'll want to protect this exposed wood with end-cut solution as well.
 Push the eye bolt through the hole.
 Once it pops through on the other end, attach a flat washer on the backside and screw on the nut.

 Step 11: Accessorize